-All minutes of Board meetings and general meetings are prepared and kept by the company secretary and are open for inspection at reasonable time on reasonable notice by any Director.
+All minutes of Board meetings, meetings of Board committees and general meetings are prepared and kept by the company secretary and are open for inspection at reasonable time on reasonable notice by any Director.
 Every Director is entitled to have access to Board papers and related materials and access to the advice and services of the company secretary.
 In addition, the Company enables the Directors, in discharge of their duties, to seek independent professional advice in appropriate circumstances.

-A summary of the attendance record of each Director at the Board and Board committee meetings held during the year ended 30 June 2022 is set out in the table below:
+A summary of the attendance record of each Director at the Board and Board committee meetings held during the year ended 30 June 2023 is set out in the table below:

+No. of meeting attended/No. of meeting held

-Name of Director Board No. of meeting Audit Committee attended/No. Nomination Committee of meeting held Remuneration Committee 2021 Annual General Meeting
+Name of Director Board Audit Committee Nomination Committee Remuneration Committee 2022 Annual General Meeting

-Number of meetings held 9 3 1 1 1
+Number of meetings held 6 3 1 2 1

 Executive Directors:

-Dato' Ng 9/9 N/A 1/1 1/1 1/1
+Dato' Ng 6/6 N/A 1/1 2/2 1/1

-Mr. Lam Fung Eng 9/9 N/A N/A N/A 1/1
+Mr. Lam Fung Eng 6/6 N/A N/A N/A 1/1

-Mr. Ng Chong Boon 8/9 N/A N/A N/A 1/1
+Mr. Ng Chong Boon 6/6 N/A N/A N/A 1/1

 Non-executive Director:

-Datin Ngooi 8/9 N/A N/A N/A 1/1
+Datin Ngooi 6/6 N/A N/A N/A 1/1

 Independent non-executive Directors:

-Mr. Tai Lam Shin 9/9 3/3 1/1 1/1 1/1
+Mr. Tai Lam Shin 6/6 3/3 1/1 2/2 1/1

-Mr. Chan Tsun Choi, Arnold 9/9 3/3 1/1 N/A 1/1
+Mr. Chan Tsun Choi, Arnold 6/6 3/3 1/1 N/A 1/1

-Ms. Chan Pui Kwan 9/9 3/3 1/1 1/1 1/1
+Ms. Chan Pui Kwan 6/6 3/3 1/1 2/2 1/1